nolauren/dh2017/lab07_geospatial2.md

 Go to `Add Data`.
 Select `Connect A Folder`.
 Select `Desktop`.
 This gives us access to our `Desktop` files.
-Now let's add in our block group information.
+Now lets add in our block group information.
 Click through to the .shp file.

 ### Block Groups and Census Tracts